-The wave and tidal stream energy resources in Pentland Firth and Orkney Waters are amongst the best around the UK.
+The wave and tidal stream energy resources in Pentland Firth and Orkney Waters are among the best around the UK.

-Between October 2011 and March 2012, The Crown Estate undertook a review of the Pentland Firth and Orkney waters Strategic Area.
+The Crown Estate undertook a review of the Pentland Firth and Orkney Waters Strategic Area.
 The purpose of the review was to evaluate whether additional wave and tidal projects, at test and/or demonstration scale, could be leased in parts of the strategic area.

 To help them understand the impact of adding additional wave and tidal projects into the area, we were commissioned to develop a regional wave and tidal model.